gourilaxmi/CSV-Analyzer/README.md

 1. **Register/Login**
    - Navigate to http://localhost:3000
    - Click "Register" to create an account or "Login" with existing credentials
-   - Use the superuser credentials you created during backend setup

 2. **Upload Dataset**
    - Click "Upload Dataset" or navigate to upload page